No. 454 Squadron RAAF: Middle East

 On 2 April 1942, No. 454 Squadron was re-raised at Blackpool in the United Kingdom in a reconnaissance/light-bomber role, from RAF personnel.
 Two months later, the squadron was transferred to Egypt, where the ground crews were sent to RAF Aqir to service aircraft from other squadrons; they moved to the Suez shortly after this.
 In late September, the squadron received aircrew and concentrated at Aqir again.
 It proceeded to Iraq where it was equipped with Bristol Blenheims.
 During this time the squadron was based at Qaiyara, and was employed in a training role, providing Blenheim refresher training for crews from other RAF squadrons.
 In October, Wing Commander Ian Campbell took command.

 Early in 1943, the squadron moved to Gianaclis, near Alexandria, where it was re-equipped with Martin Baltimores.
 In February, it became part of RAF Middle East Command's 201 Group, based at LG.91 RAF El Amiriya in Egypt, and was re-roled as a maritime patrol squadron.
 Operating in the Mediterranean Theatre for a period of almost a year and a half, No. 454 Squadron attacked targets in Greece and Crete, concentrating on anti-submarine patrols and striking merchant shipping, operating from a number of different locations including Amiriya, LG.143/Gambut III, RAF St Jean and Berka III.

-During this period, although notionally an Australian squadron, the majority of its personnel came from other Commonwealth countries.
+While many of its personnel during this period came from countries other than Australia, from April 1944 onwards, the squadron's commanding officers were RAAF personnel, beginning with Wing Commander M. J. "Mike" Moore.

 Italy

-In July 1944, the squadron was committed to the Italian campaign, moving to Pescara, where it was assigned to the Desert Air Force.
-During this time, it was re-roled as a daylight bomber squadron, supporting the British Eighth Army.
+From July 1944, the squadron was committed to the Italian campaign, moving to Pescara, where it was assigned to the Desert Air Force.
+During this time, it was re-roled as a day bomber squadron, supporting the British Eighth Army.
 The squadron moved between a number of different airfields as the fighting advanced, and even attacked targets in Yugoslavia.
-According to the Australian War Memorial, No. 454 Squadron "earned a reputation for efficiency, despite Italy's climatic extremes..." utilising techniques such as radar-controlled bombing.
-In early 1945, it was converted to the night intruder role, attacking German forces as they withdrew north.
+According to the Australian War Memorial, 454 Squadron "earned a reputation for efficiency, despite Italy's climatic extremes", utilising techniques such as radar-controlled bombing.
+In November, Wing Commander A. D. "Pete" Henderson RAAF succeeded Moore as CO.

+In early 1945, 454 Squadron converted to the night intruder role, attacking German forces as they withdrew north.
 The squadron's last sorties were flown on 1 May 1945, the day before the German forces in Italy surrendered.
 Following the conclusion of hostilities, No. 454 Squadron was disbanded on 14 August 1945, while it was at Villaorba.
 During the war the squadron suffered 60 Australian fatalities.
-Its final commanding officer was a RAAF officer, Wing Commander John Rees DFC, DFC(US).
+Its final commanding officer was Wing Commander John Rees DFC, DFC(US), RAAF.